coolony/kiwi/README.md

 ### Client-side dependencies

 Please note that client-side usage requires [Underscore.js](http://underscorejs.org/) to be included in the page.
 This requirement will be removed in a future release.

+## Accessing variables

+Every key of the optional object passed as argument to the `Template#render` method will be made available for use in your template.
+You can also access your object with `$data`.

+For example, when passing `{ name: 'Kiwi'}`, you will be able to use the `name` variable in your template, or `$data.name`.

 ## Available tags